interesaaat/dblpImporter/README.md

 dblpImporter
 ============

-Java application for translating in relational the dblp database + author information importer from arnetminer
+Java application for translating in relational the dblp database + author information importer from arnetminer.

+#### Requirements:

-Requires Maven
+* Maven

 #### Usage: